Steve-Tech/CrOS_EC_Python/README.md

 or just manually change the permissions.
 Read permission is not needed, only write.

 #### LPC Bus Interface
-This library requires access to IO ports with the `CAP_SYS_RAWIO` capability.
+This library requires access to IO ports using the `CAP_SYS_RAWIO` capability.
-It's easiest just to run python as root (use a venv though).
+It's easiest just to run your script as root.

 ## Documentation